 In the last several years, I have grown very skeptical of my own ability to give out sound counsel.
 For the most part I have refrained from doing so, and rather have attempted to introduce them to the wisdom and love of Jesus.
 Its like a triangle– Jesus, them, and myself occupying each corner.
 All I do when I counsel someone is to help them see the Lord.
 Hopefully, once a dialogue has taken place I step back and let the supernatural happen.

 Much of counseling is facilitating or creating an environment that you can gather information.
-Your friend feels that you and your surroundings are “safe” and he/she opens up in that situation.
-Almost all of the the time, a certain level of confidentiality must exist and be understood as being “in place”.
+Probably your friend feels that you and your surroundings are “safe” and he/she can open up in that situation.
+Almost all of the time, a certain level of confidentiality must exist and be understood as being “in place” even among peers.
 A key fact is getting your “permission to counsel.”
-This must happen in order for the counselee to really receive.
+This should happen in order for the counselee to really receive.

 Part of speaking wisely to a friend must include the option that I might be totally off-the-wall.
 Whatever I say must not be “ex cathedra“, or as truth unchallenged.
 Just because I’m giving you counsel does not make me superior, wiser or more authoritative.
 It really should take as much humility to counsel, as it takes to be counseled.
 I can think of an easy dozen encounters that I’m embarrassed by– and will never be able to retract.
 Yes, mistakes will be made, but we should trust the Holy Spirit to use those missteps.
 He is sovereign.